blairshevlin/Computations_BN_Food_Choice/README.md

 - `results/` : Contains output from data analysis, including figures
 - `docs/` : Contains all documents related to the project, including the manuscript and supplementary materials.

-## Usage

-Detailed usage instructions for the code can be found in the `src/` directory.

 ## Citation

 If you use the code or data in this repository, please cite our work: